bellaTHEanalyst/powerbi-report-weather-quality-analysis-/README.md

  Hours of rainfall: The results showed that the PM 2.5 value has a low negative correlation with rainfall as points can be seen falling from left to right.
 The lower the hours of rainfall, the higher the concentration of PM 2.5 and vice versa.
 The PM 2.5 value was at its highest when there was no rainfall and its value decreased as the hours of rainfall increased.
 ![](https://github.com/bellaTHEanalyst/powerbi-report-weather-quality-analysis-/blob/main/visual%206%20weather.jpg)

-## Analyzation 2: Which month and year recorded the highest and lowest PM 2.5 value?
+## Analysis 2: Which month and year recorded the highest and lowest PM 2.5 value?
 I used a line chart to create a trend analysis to analyze the pm2.5 values over across the years and months.
 ![](https://github.com/bellaTHEanalyst/powerbi-report-weather-quality-analysis-/blob/main/analysis%202.jpg)
 - I noticed that in January 2013, the average PM 2.5 value recorded its highest value of 193.27 ug/m³ while its lowest value of 60.00 ug/m³ was recorded in December 2012

-## Analyzation 3: What is your forecast projection of the average pm2.5 value in the next 4 years?
+## Analysis 3: What is your forecast projection of the average pm2.5 value in the next 4 years?
 I used a line chart to forecast the average pm2.5 value in the next 4 years as shown below:

 ![](https://github.com/bellaTHEanalyst/powerbi-report-weather-quality-analysis-/blob/main/analysis%203.jpg)